smansoori87/study-notes/design-principles.md

 - but it has to be restricted to 2-3 maximum, otherwise scaling, autonomy, and independence will be challenging to execute.

 ## CQRS (Command Query Responsibility Segregation )
-- Mainly to segregate the reponsibility of Command(Create, Update, Delete) and Query(Reading) the data.
+- Mainly to segregate the responsibility of Command(Create, Update, Delete) and Query(Reading) the data.
 - Segregate the data for Read and Write operations.
 - Ex: https://www.youtube.com/watch?v=hrmeeCEqzo8